Ponyboy47/Plex-Monitr/README.md

 #### Set whether or not to save these config settings to the config file:
 `-s` or `--save-settings`
 <p>defaults to false<br />
+The current settings are saved at the `--config-file` path (defaults to ~/.config/monitr/settings.json)<br />
-NOTE: If true, subsequent monitr instances can be run and will load in the settings file and use it's config values.</p>
+NOTE: If true, subsequent monitr instances will load the settings file from the `--config-file` option and use its config values instead of the usual defaults.</p>

 #### Set the default logging level to use:
-`-d`
+`-d` or `--log-level`
 <p>default value is 0 (Errors only).
 Valid values range from 0-4.</p>

 ##### Logging levels: